skeeto/skeeto.github.com/_posts/2014-06-13-Emacs-Unicode-Pitfalls.markdown

 Another potential problem is ranges, though this is quite uncommon.
 Ranges of characters can be expressed in inside brackets, e.g.
 `[a-zA-Z]`.
-If the range begins or ends with a decomposed character you won't get the proper range because its parts are considered separately by the regular expression engine.
+If the range begins or ends with a decomposed combining character you won't get the proper range because its parts are considered separately by the regular expression engine.

 ~~~cl
 (defvar match-weird "[\u00E0-\u00F6]+")